Crane Operators (NOC 7371) may also be called:

 In British Columbia, the annual median salary is $66,739.
 Your wage depends on the type of crane you operate, number of hours worked and region of the province.

 In two of BC’s regions, you can expect to make:

 If you work full-time you may receive benefits such as dental coverage and vacation.
 Many crane operators belong to a union.
 This means that your wage rates and benefits are negotiated on your behalf by union representatives.
 Like most construction jobs, opportunities are often great one year and poor the next.
 One year an operator may make a lot of money, while earnings the next year might be much less.

 What Is The Job Outlook In BC?

-The job outlook for crane operators is strongly influenced by British Columbia’s construction industry.
-Most new job openings will come from the need to replace retiring workers.
+The majority of new job openings will come from the need to replace retiring workers.
 Over the longer term, employment growth is expected to be average.